 Ironically, the main complaint I have with a game about time travel is the amount of time it takes to complete it!
 I sat down, in the early hours of this morning, in order to run through the game and see how much I could get done before taking a nap.
 I was just over two hours into my playtime when the credits began to roll… Now, before anyone thinks I’m judging a game based upon the length of time it took to complete (and obtain all but one trophy without actually looking at the trophy list), I’m not.
 I have praised and loved a number of small games in the past, not every game has to be a 50+ hour experience.
 However, without knowing the price of the game (as it’s not currently listed on Steam), you should decide for yourself if the price the game is going for matches up to the two-three hour experience you’ll get.

 What I will say is that I thoroughly enjoyed what I played of the game, the personal stories of all the individuals you meet, the clever time-based puzzles, and the amazing artistic effects when you have one timeline bleed through to the other with the use of the lantern’s light is very surreal and great to look at.
-I also loved the small details linking the two timelines together, details which emphasis that the past we return to isn’t that far off from the end of the world.
+I also loved the small details linking the two timelines together, details that emphasis that the past we return to isn’t that far off from the end of the world.
 One such detail, which I think is correct, is the hospital staff.
 One of the puzzles requires you to get a nurse to hook up with a security guard in the past.
 In the present, there’s a male and female skeleton huddled together, holding hands, one dressed as a guard and one a nurse… R.I.P. lovebirds.

 That being said, I would have loved for the game to be a bit longer, maybe four hours or so?
 But again, I’m basing this on the fact I wanted more as I was so intrigued and entertained by the magic lantern and not by the value for money aspect.
 Whereas I loved the time travel and the jumping between timelines, I was left wanting some new puzzles based around this fascinating mechanic and maybe more of an insight into the backstory of where this lantern came from and why it has these magical powers, as it’s not Green and appears to be of human creation.

 Ahhh, this is a part of the game which I have no complaints or issues with, the visuals.
 If you’ve played games such as Ubisoft’s amazing Valiant Hearts, or Juggler Games’ My Memory of Us, then you’ll recognise the art style instantly.
 It’s a hand-drawn 2D art style with beautiful looking backdrops and whimsical characters which are full of personality and character.
-As I’ve mentioned above, the visual contrast between the past and present, with using the lantern to light up the other timeline, is a great visual effect which makes this game so unique in its delivery as I’ve not seen anything similar within this genre (not that I can remember).
+As I’ve mentioned above, the visual contrast between the past and present, with using the lantern to light up the other timeline, is a great visual effect that makes this game so unique in its delivery as I’ve not seen anything similar within this genre (not that I can remember).
 Jumping between timelines is great in itself, seeing the devastation and pain caused by the horrific events which are shortly going to occur, but having the ability to make the two dimensions bleed into one another makes it that little bit more surreal and special.

 Soundwise, both timelines have their own music which matches the events and situations which you’re experiencing.
 However, I did have an issue with the sound levels (and I also overlooked the subtitle option in the menu which I didn’t notice until I started writing this review).
-There’s one volume slider which adjusts everything, yet I found that certain scenes play the music louder than the spoken vocals and completely drowns out what people are saying.
+There’s one volume slider that adjusts everything, yet I found that certain scenes play the music louder than the spoken vocals and completely drowns out what people are saying.
 As I didn’t realise there were subtitles, I originally went through the game with the volume turned right up so I could hear the people talk.
 However, this resulted in the music and sound effects being quite loud at 3 am in the morning, so I had to turn it back down and try really hard to listen.
 As such, I’d highly recommend you turn on the subtitles in the options menu – unless a separate slider for both music and voices is added post-launch.

 Despite the short playtime and unbalanced audio, The Great Perhaps is a fun game with a rather unique gameplay mechanic, the lantern.
 Jumping between timelines and solving puzzles by utilising the various objects and people we find within them was both satisfying and creative, if not a little simple.
 The game does a great job of telling the story via our protagonist and AI conversing with one another throughout, explaining things as they go for the benefit of us observers, yet it also leaves a number of things untold, making us come to our own conclusions of what happened next.
 Although it’s only a two-hour experience and lacking in replayability due to the fact I had collected all but one of the trophies without even looking at them, if the game is priced at an acceptable level for that length (in your opinion) then I’d have no issues recommending it.

 I love games with quirky mechanics and a unique spin on solving the puzzles, two aspects I feel The Great Perhaps shines in.
-If you’re looking for a short experience with memorable characters, interesting puzzles, and really cool visual effects, check out this game once it launches on the 14th August 2019.
+If you’re looking for a short experience with memorable characters, interesting puzzles, and really cool visual effects, check out this game once it launches on the 14th of August 2019.

 The Great Perhaps